expertanalytics/cvcreator/pub_keys/readme.md

 ## Example
 A user creates a folder `/internal/pub_keys/roberts/` containing a file `id_rsa.pub` which contains the public rsa keystring.
-When the PR is approved, you can then ssh to dev.xal.no with your username.
+When the PR is approved and merged, you can then ssh to dev.xal.no with your username from any machine using your corresponding private key.
 In the above example we would type `ssh roberts@dev.xal.no`.

-As a neat aside since the age encrpytion we use is based on the public-key in this repo this allows for easy secure file transfer inside the company.

 ## Nebula
 This repository contains a default configuration file to connect to the XAL https://github.com/slackhq/nebula subnetwork.